- Jackson High School

 Consequences: See JHS Student Handbook and Code of Conduct.

 This school year will offer many opportunities for students to grow and learn both academically and personally.
 I am honored to have the opportunity to work with you as we strive to meet our academic goals.
-I am also available to offer additional help outside of class during after-school tutoring.
-Please email or see me to schedule an assignment, review, or retake for such additional help.
+One of the biology teachers will be available to offer additional help outside of class during after-school tutoring.
+Please email or call to schedule an assignment, review, or retake for such additional help.
+The After School Program is M-R. from 3:30 - 4:30 starting on Aug.
+25th and Jan.
+26th of the respective semester.

 Sincerely,